RileyPoirier23/TattooAPP/README.md

   drop policy if exists "Profiles_Read_All" on public.profiles;
   drop policy if exists "Profiles_Insert_Own" on public.profiles;
   drop policy if exists "Profiles_Update_Own" on public.profiles;
-  -- Clean up previous attempts
   drop policy if exists "Profiles_Insert_Update_Own" on public.profiles;
+  drop policy if exists "Enable read access for all users" on public.profiles;
+  drop policy if exists "Enable insert for users based on user_id" on public.profiles;
+  drop policy if exists "Enable update for users based on email" on public.profiles;
 exception when others then null;
 end $$;

--- Allow reading everyone
+-- 3. THE GOLDEN RULES
+-- Rule 1: Public Read Access
 create policy "Profiles_Read_All" on public.profiles
 for select using (true);

+-- Rule 2: Owner Full Access (Insert/Update)
--- Allow Insert/Update ONLY if the ID matches your Auth ID create policy "Profiles_Insert_Update_Own" on public.profiles for all using (auth.uid() = id) with check (auth.uid() = id);
+-- This allows you to Create your profile if it's missing, or Update it if it exists. create policy "Profiles_Owner_Manage" on public.profiles for all using (auth.uid() = id) with check (auth.uid() = id);

--- 3. ENSURE COLUMNS EXIST
+-- 4. ENSURE DATA INTEGRITY
-alter table public.profiles alter column hours type jsonb using hours::jsonb;
+-- Make sure the hours column works correctly alter table public.profiles alter column hours type jsonb using hours::jsonb;
 alter table public.profiles alter column hours set default '{}'::jsonb;

--- 4. MESSAGING & BOOKING FUNCTIONS (Keep these as they are working logic) create or replace function get_my_conversations_v2(p_user_id uuid) returns jsonb language plpgsql security definer set search_path = public as $$ declare result jsonb;
+-- 5. MESSAGING & BOOKING FUNCTIONS (Preserve existing logic)
+create or replace function get_my_conversations_v2(p_user_id uuid) returns jsonb language plpgsql security definer set search_path = public as $$ declare result jsonb;